Sunningdale Tech is committed to corporate social responsibility and sustainable long-term growth through the following:

 Our financial and operational objectives are aligned towards constantly improving upon our sustainability performance through regular monitoring and effective reporting channels.
 This policy will be communicated to our stakeholders, i.e. shareholders, business partners, suppliers, customers and our employees.
 It will also be made available to the public.

-Sunningdale’s policy is to provide fair and equal employment opportunity to all employees and applicants for employment on the basis of merit, efficiency and fitness, regardless of age, race, gender, religion, or marital status.
+It is the Company policy to provide fair and equal employment opportunity to all employees and applicants for employment on the basis of merit, efficiency and fitness, regardless of age, race, gender, gender identity, religion, marital status, medical condition, mental or physical disability, national origin, political and/or third party affiliation or veteran status and to provide a work environment where there is no harsh and inhuman treatment.

 Sunningdale is committed to developing and providing employees with equal opportunities for training in a variety of ways based on their strengths and needs.
 On-the-job trainings are provided to allow employees to learn and improve their knowledge and skills and gain experience to handle their daily tasks more effectively.
 The line managers and supervisors are responsible for the development of their team members through on-the-job training.
 This, as well as, job rotations, is also provided to fresh graduates from polytechnics and universities.
 Coached and mentored under the guidance of the experienced employees in the same department, these fresh graduates acquire both general skills and the specific skills that are unique to their jobs in a more systematic manner, thus giving them the benefits of experience required for the job.